colemar/capev2install/README.md

 > Windows 10 De-Bloat Scripts.
 Download the entire zip here are you will need multiple scripts from this repo.
 [Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10)
 >
 > Windows Defender Remover [Download repo .zip](https://github.com/jbara2002/windows-defender-remover)
+>
+> Windows 10 Decrapifier.
+Removes a lot of the noise that Windows 10 generates [Windows 10 Decrapifier](https://gist.github.com/rca/0d265148f7f754e642a79713330bf8f9)

  3. Once the install is back up and asking for user input, select your region  and language.
  4. Since we are not connected to the internet right now, as we have no NIC, select Continue with limited setup in the lower left corner.